It’s time to reach into the inbox and pull out a few questions from my loyal readers—answers to which I suspect might be of interest to others.

 Dear Mary: Could you please tell me where I can purchase Glisten Dishwasher Cleaner?
 I used to get it at the grocery store, but they don’t carry it any longer.
 It is really wonderful for cleaning my stainless steel dishwasher and also glassware.
 Peggy

-Dear Peggy: Your favorite Glisten Dishwasher Cleaner and Hard Water Spot Remover is available at Amazon, about $7 for two single-use packets.
-You might want to consider a cheaper alternative that gets even higher raves and reviews, Lemi Shine Multi-Purpose Appliance Cleaner, which comes with three single-use packets for about the same price—and a more far-reaching availability.
+Dear Peggy: Your favorite Glisten Dishwasher Cleaner and Hard Water Spot Remover is difficult to find as you know, but readily available at Amazon.
+You might want to consider a cheaper alternative that gets even higher raves and reviews, Lemi Shine Multi-Purpose Appliance Cleaner, and a more far-reaching availability.
 Both produce the same result, in my experience, which I would rate as excellent!

 Dear Mary: I have four bottles of sunscreen that have expired.
 I know that they have lost their full effectiveness as sunscreen, but is there another use?
 I hate to throw them out.
 Dorothy